mikepal2/snap-cli/README.md

 }
 ```

-The `CLI.RootCommand` property is available in startup method and commands could be additionaly customized by startup code.
+The `CLI.RootCommand` property, which provides access to the command hierarchy along with their options and arguments, is available in the startup code for further customization.

-**Important**: When the startup method is invoked, the command line has not been parsed yet; therefore, global parameters still have their default values and not the values from the command line.
+> **Important:** When the startup method is invoked, the command line has not been parsed yet; therefore, global parameters still have their default values and not the values from the command line.

 ## Exception handling
 To catch unhandled exceptions during command execution you may set exception handler in [Startup](#startup) method.
 The handler is intended to provide exception diagnostics according to the need of your application before exiting.
 The return value from handler will be used as program's exit code.
 For example: